mueckl/opendata_bayern_download/README.md

 If data is updated by the data-provider, you can use the previous command to update your local data.
 The provided parameters make aria2 to check if the remote data has changed and downloads only the updated data.

+Just put the command from above into your crontab

 # TL;DR